 Q. Are elevation training masks safe to use?

-A. Many studies have been done to test both the safety and effectiveness of elevation training masks.
-If you’re in good health and don’t suffer from any respiratory issues, it should be perfectly safe to use a mask.
+A. If you’re in good health and don’t suffer from any respiratory issues, it should be perfectly safe to use a mask.
 Pay attention to how you feel while wearing the mask during a workout, though — if you begin to get dizzy or lightheaded, take the mask off immediately.
 For your next workout, try a lower resistance level to see if that helps.

 Q. How do I know what resistance level to use on an elevation training mask?